websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-low-code-applications/objects/creating-and-managing-objects/creating-objects.md

 * Most configuration options for published fields and relationships cannot be changed.

 You can still edit and localize labels for Objects, fields, and relationships after publishing, but most configuration options are removed.
-For Objects, you can change the Panel Category Key, as well as add new fields, relationships, and layouts.
+For Objects, you can change the Panel Category Key as well as add new fields, relationships, and layouts.
 For relationships, you can configure its *Deletion Type*.

 ## Additional Information